List of Frozen characters: Spirits of the Enchanted Forest

 The Spirits of the Enchanted Forest, also known as the Elements, are five elemental mythical creatures that harness the magic of nature, these elements include water, fire, wind, earth, and a fifth spirit (Elsa) that bridges magic and humanity.

 The Nokk

 The Nokk, or Water Spirit, is the horse-shaped elemental spirit of water that serves as the guardian of the Dark Sea.
 It ends up becoming Elsa's mount.

 Bruni

 Bruni, or Fire Spirit, is a small blue salamander, and the elemental spirit of fire, being able to create flames around his body.
 Elsa quickly wins his affection, as he likes the ice she creates.

 In the series of shorts Olaf Presents, Bruni appears in the episode "Tangled", representing the role of Pascal.

+Bruni also has a cameo appearance in the 2023 short film Once Upon a Studio, appearing over Baymax's head when the Fairy Godmother helps Goofy prepare the camera with which to take the group photo of the Walt Disney Animation Studios characters, of which Bruni is also a part.
+He also appears during the end credits accompanied by Pascal.

 He also appears in the video game Disney Magic Kingdoms, being called only "Fire Spirit", as a playable character to unlock during a limited time.